-Assessment and management of risk
+Assessment and Management of Risk

-Risk Assessment
+If Risk Assessment

 In order to reduce the likelihood of accidents and ill health in the workplace employers and employees must carry out appropriate risk assessments.

 To meet the requirements of health and safety legislation managers and supervisors have to carry out formal risk assessments on all workplace hazards; the information from these should be used to create policies and procedures for safe working practices.